-Dividend Yield at 7.9% from Saba Capital's ETF of CEFs
+Dividend Yield At 7.9% From Saba Capital's ETF Of CEFs

 Dividend Yield at 7.9% from Activist's ETF of CEFs

-Several readers have requested an update on Saba Capitals ETF of Closed-End Funds (CEFS) which I last reviewed in April (Saba Capital's Fund Of Funds: A Fresh Look At This New Player In Closed-End Funds).
+Several readers have requested an update on Saba Capital's ETF of Closed-End Funds (CEFS) which I last reviewed in April (Saba Capital's Fund Of Funds: A Fresh Look At This New Player In Closed-End Funds).
 The fund launched 21 March of this year, so it's now two months old.
-For the closed-end fund investor the ETF is an intriguing concept coming as it does from an investment group widely known for its activist approaches.
+For the closed-end fund investor, the ETF is an intriguing concept coming as it does from an investment group widely known for its activist approaches.
 Unlike the passively managed existing funds that invest in CEFs, Saba's offering is intensely actively managed.

-I won't attempt to address the active-passive debate for ETFs but it's my view that active management is highly suitable for closed-end fund investing.
-Closed end funds have a unique niche in the investing landscape.
+I won't attempt to address the active-passive debate for ETFs, but it's my view that active management is highly suitable for closed-end fund investing.
+Closed-end funds have a unique niche in the investing landscape.
 They are primarily used by income investors, so yield is often the primary metric considered.
-All too often it is the only metric considered it seems.
-The category tends to attract an high level of relatively unsophisticated investors.
+All too often, it is the only metric considered it seems.
+The category tends to attract a high level of relatively unsophisticated investors.
 Many of the funds are small and illiquid.
-There are a fair number of entrenched and complacent management shops in the CEF universe including a nontrivial cohort of what I can only call exploitative funds that rely on that investor naiveté.
-Add into the mix the self-interest of commission-paid advisors willing to steer investors to marginal funds, and you have an investing backwater that fosters inefficiencies and mispricings.
-This exists in part because CEFs are generally quite small, too small to attract large, institutional investors in any numbers, so management feels little pressure from shareholders.
+There are a fair number of entrenched and complacent management shops in the CEF universe, including a nontrivial cohort of what I can only call exploitative funds that rely on that investor naiveté.
+Add into the mix the self-interest of commission-paid advisors willing to steer investors to marginal funds and you have an investing backwater that fosters inefficiencies and mispricings.
+This exists in part because CEFs are generally quite small, too small to attract large, institutional investors in any numbers, so management feels a little pressure from shareholders.
 The nature of closed-end funds is that underperforming funds suffer at market and drop into deep discounts that reflect that underperformance.
-At first glance double-digit discounts may seem attractive, but if those discounts are unchanging and perennial they offer little in the way of value to a new investor.
+At first glance, double-digit discounts may seem attractive, but if those discounts are unchanging and perennial, they offer little in the way of value to a new investor.
 Activist investors with large blocks of share in a fund can exert the kinds of pressure that force changes by complacent management.
-Thus we have an investment arena highly appropriate for active as well as activist investing.
+Thus, we have an investment arena highly appropriate for active as well as activist investing.

 Saba Capital has been a leading activist investor in the closed-end fund space over the past few years.
 They take large positions in high-discount CEFs and pressure managers to narrow the discount.
 CEFS is their first publicly traded fund.
 It provides an investor access to Saba Capital's portfolio managers who have extensive experience trading and hedging closed-end funds.
-It offers access to a level of insight into some of the less appreciated nooks and crannies of closed end funds few individual investors have or want to acquire.
+It offers access to a level of insight into some of the less appreciated nooks and crannies of closed-end funds few individual investors have or want to acquire.

-Saba Capital's investment process includes proprietary models that dynamically rank closed-end funds across a variety of factors including yield, discount to NAV and quality of underlying securities.
+Saba Capital's investment process includes proprietary models that dynamically rank closed-end funds across a variety of factors, including yield, discount to NAV, and quality of underlying securities.
 CEFS seeks to outperform by actively trading the portfolio in an attempt to capture the widening and narrowing of discounts to net asset value.
 The fund's descriptions caution that management will be trading frequently.

 This level of management activity does come with a cost; the fund carries a 2.42% expense ratio.
 Of that, 1.10% goes to Saba as management fees with the additional 1.32% from acquired fund fees and expenses.
 These fees include hedging costs and an intense level of active management.
 Readers who obsess over fees are welcome to leave at this point along with those who consider such funds as doing little more than piling fees on fees.
 My point of view is different.
 I'm not as focused on gross expenses as net returns.
 In any case, the acquired fees are unavoidable if you are invested in CEFs.
 As for the 1.10% management fee to Saba, if the fund produces a return to justify the expenses, I'm fine with it.
-Of course, it still early in the game to know if such is the case.
+Of course, it is still early in the game to know if such is the case.

-The fund barely has two months on the board so it's obvious there isn't much of a track record to evaluate.
-I'll review what record we have because it gives us a sense of how the fund has been doing relative to some comps even if little in the way of valid inferences can be drawn from the limited data set.
+The fund barely has two months on the board, so it's obvious there isn't much of a track record to evaluate.
+I'll review what record we have, because it gives us a sense of how the fund has been doing relative to some comps even if little in the way of valid inferences can be drawn from the limited data set.
 I'll also take a look at changes in the current portfolio to get a continuing sense of Saba's approach to management of this ETF.

 CEFS at Two Months

-When I wrote about the fund at one month its assets had roughly doubled over that month.
-Now, a month later assets under management have about doubled again.
+When I wrote about the fund at one month, its assets had roughly doubled over that month.
+Now, a month later, assets under management have about doubled again.
 I've not tracked the growth of other ETFs following their introductions, but this seems to be a reasonable growth rate for a niche fund such as this.
-It is, however, still a tiny fund as total assets amount to only $11.4 Million and daily volume has not broken above 100K shares since its first trading day.
+It is, however, still a tiny fund as total assets amount to only $11.4 million and daily volume has not broken above 100K shares since its first trading day.

 CEFS: Return since inception and growth of AUM: